 Bobble Art Wholesale: as the lead designer for Bobble Art, I was tasked with designing a logo for the Wholesale department stemming from the original logo that we inherited.
 The new Wholesale logo was accompanied by a custom typeface and new business cards.

 Spine Chiropractic: the logo and identity for Spine was a freelance project, and began as a modification of an existing logo.
-After having a logo designed, my client was unhappy with the result.
+After having a logo designed by a designer on freelance.com, my client was unhappy with the result.
 We worked to simplify the original logo, and apply the design to business cards and letterhead.

 Bobble Art was launching a “Storybook” campaign to encourage stores to promote the Bobble Art characters as potential elements of creative play.